jbcodeforce/ML-studies/docs/genAI/openai.md

 # [OpenAI](https://platform.openai.com/docs/overview)

-The offering includes [ChatGPT URL](https://chat.openai.com), models (GPT-4, DALL.E, TTS, Whisper, Embeddings), SDK, APIs.
+The offering includes [ChatGPT URL](https://chat.openai.com), different GPT models (GPT-4, DALL.E, TTS, Whisper, Embeddings), a SDK, and a set of APIs.

 ## Notes

-* personal data is not used to train or improve the models
+* Personal data is not used to train or improve the models
 * API data may be retained for up to 30 days.
 Except customers willing to do zero data retention.
+* Support tool definitions to decide to call external systems

 ## Quickstart